 Toxic Shock Syndrome: Toxic shock syndrome (TSS) is a rare, life-threatening illness that is caused by toxins (poisons) that circulate in the bloodstream.
 Symptoms and signs include fever, headache, sore throat, cough, nausea and vomiting, diarrhea, and abdominal pain.
 Treatment involves finding and removing the source of infection, IV antibiotics, IV fluids, correcting electrolytes, and monitoring kidney and liver functions.

-Staph Infection Staphylococcus is a type of bacteria that cause infection (often called a "Staph infection").
-It can affect any organ.
+Staph Infection Staphylococcus is a type of bacteria that causes infection (often called a "Staph infection").
 Staphylococcus can cause infections in almost any organ system in the body.
 Symptoms of visible staph infections are a redness, swelling, tenderness, pus or crusty covering at the site of infection.
 Bacterial culture is used to test for staph infection.
 Surgical and/or antibiotic treatment is used.